 • Living in the same household as someone who has meningococcal disease

-A person can spread meningococcal disease up to seven days before becoming sick and until 24 hours after starting the appropriate antibiotic.
+A person can spread meningococcal disease up to seven days before becoming sick and until 24 hours after starting antibiotic treatment.

 • Children under five years of age